keanesc/legal-lens/README.md

   Detects ToS and Privacy Policy pop-ups in real time using `MutationObserver`.

 - **On-Device AI Summarization**
-  Simplifies ToS text locally using Chrome’s **Gemini Nano Summarizer API** — no data ever leaves your device.
+  Simplifies ToS text locally using Chrome's **Gemini Nano Summarizer API** — no data ever leaves your device.

+- **Multilingual Support**
+  Automatically translates summaries to your browser's language using Chrome's **Translator API** — both UI and content in your language!

 - **Privacy by Design**
-  100% local processing, no external servers or API calls.
+  100% local processing for both summarization and translation, no external servers or API calls.

 - **Save & Compare**
   Save summaries and compare them across websites to identify changes.

 - **Smart UI Injection**
-  Adds an “Explain Terms” button automatically near detected ToS content.
+  Adds an "Explain Terms" button automatically near detected ToS content.

 ---